TingyangSunJeff/llama_wrapper/notes.md

-could see us as "LaTune + quant + a cost term"; the defense is the irreducible switching cost as a first-class modeled object + workload-driven non-stationarity + the regime-dependence measurement. **Consider narrowing the thesis to switch-cost-aware reconfiguration under non-stationary workload and discussing scope with advisor.**
+could see us as "LaTune + quant + a cost term"; the defense is the irreducible switching cost as a first-class modeled object + workload-driven non-stationarity + the regime-dependence measurement. **Consider narrowing the thesis to switch-cost-aware reconfiguration under non-stationary workload.**

 **(A) ModeSwitch-LLM (arXiv:2605.23057) — closest framing.** Runs on the *same* model+hardware we use (Llama-3.1-8B on a single A100), routes each request to a